Tatum Connor, a stone carving student at the American College of the Building Arts, uses a pneumatic hammer to carve a large fountain sculpture.

 Through skill demonstrations, interactive workshops, hands-on activities, and narrative stage discussions, craftspeople will share the techniques, tools, and traditions of their trades and discuss the learning process.
 Festival visitors will learn about a wide range of innovative traditional trades training programs and exciting opportunities for meaningful careers in the building arts.

-Below, meet the extraordinary artisans—stone carvers, decorative painters, preservation carpenters, stone masons, blacksmiths, ornamental plasterers, and many others—who will participate in the 2025 Festival and discover the traditional skills and values that shape and give meaning to their work.
+Below, meet the extraordinary artisans—stone carvers, decorative painters, preservation carpenters, stone masons, blacksmiths, ornamental plasterers, and many others—who participated in the 2025 Festival and discover the traditional skills and values that shape their work.

 Architectural carpentry student Thomas Dezii works together with master carpenter Markus Damwerth, chair of the architectural carpentry department at the American College of the Building Arts.
 “It’s important for things to still be handmade because there’s inspiration and beauty in the handmade,” Dezii says.